COMMITMENTS AND CONTINGENCIES

 December 31,

-Supplemental cash flow information related to leases are as follows:
+Supplemental cash flow information related to leases is as follows (in thousands):

 December 31,

-Supplemental information related to leases are as follows:
+Supplemental information related to leases is as follows:

 December 31,